Journalism•

 Political Resignation Signals: What Newsrooms Can Detect Before It Breaks

 Resignations rarely happen out of nowhere.
-Learn the early signals—staff leaks, phrasing shifts, schedule anomalies—and set alert thresholds that trigger your verification workflow.
+Learn the early signals—staff leaks, phrasing shifts, schedule anomalies—and set alert thresholds that trigger your v

 TA